kgdunn/pid-book/design-analysis-experiments/design-analysis-experiments.rst

 	-	they are often a building block for more complex designs

 Most often we have two or more factors that affect our response variable, :math:`y`.
 In this section we consider the case when these factors are at two levels.
 Some examples: operate at low and high pH, long operating times or short times, use catalyst A or B, use mixing system A or B. The general guidance is to choose the low and high values at the edges of normal operation.
-It is not wise to use the lowest and highest values that each factor could possibly have: that will likely be too extreme.
+It is **not** wise to use the minimum and maximum values that each factor could possibly have: as they will likely be too extreme.
+We will see an example of this in the section on :ref:`saturated designs <DOE-saturated-screening-designs>`.

-Let's take a look at the mechanics of factorial designs by using an example where the conversion, :math:`y`, is affected by two factors: temperature, :math:`T`, and substrate concentration, :math:`S`.
+Let's take a look at the mechanics of factorial designs by using our previous example where the conversion, :math:`y`, is affected by two factors: temperature, :math:`T`, and substrate concentration, :math:`S`.

 The range over which they will be varied is given in the table.
 This range was identified by the process operators as being sufficient to actually show a difference in the conversion, but not so large as to move the system to a totally different operating regime (that's because we will fit a linear model to the data).